escoreal/keepass-inventory/README.md

     ansible all --list-hosts -i keepass-inventory.py

 ## Standard use
-Security: continue on a system where you trust all root users.
-They can see your KDB_PASS.
+Security: continue on a system where you trust all admins.
+Root user can see your KDB_PASS.

     export KDB_PASS=   KDB_PATH=your.kdbx
     read -sp Pass: KDB_PASS